bvbohnen/x4-projects/API Functions.md

   * on<___> (onClick, onTextChanged, etc.)
     - Optional callback cue.
     - When the player interacts with most widgets, ui events will occur.
 On such events, a provided cue will be called with the event results.
-    - All event.param tables will include these fields:
+    - Most event.param tables will include these fields:
       * row, col
         - Longfloat, coordinate of the activated widget.
         - Primarily for use by this backend.